Marina-Antillon/TCV_MAPs_CEA/README.md

 **Memory needed:** Intermediate simulations and graphs need about 10 GB of storage for all outputs.

 ## Software

-The tools for the analysis are coded in R. While we would highly recommend using the code within RStudio environment (in part because of its features to manage the project with .RProj and packrat) this is not strictly necessary and the benefits of git and renv are available from a classic R interface and a shell command line.
+The tools for the analysis are coded in R, version 4.1.1 (2021).
+While we would highly recommend using the code within RStudio environment (in part because of its features to manage the project with .RProj and packrat) this is not strictly necessary and the benefits of git and renv are available from a classic R interface and a shell command line.

 Some of the results tables for the project are produced automatically with the code in the project.
 This is done by employing the knitr and kableExtra packages.